 We supply and install a range of surface mounted GRP tactile paving designed specifically to meet The Department of the Environment, Transport and the Regions Guidance on the Use of Tactile Paving Surfaces.

-Surface mounted GRP tactile paving systems offer significant advantages over traditionally used concrete materials in both longevity and cost of installation.
+Surface mounted GRP tactile paving systems or stick on tactile paving offer significant advantages over traditionally used concrete materials in both longevity and cost of installation.
 They provide a fast, easy and economical solution to achieve compliance with the Equality Act 2010.

 With no excavation required, installation of our surface mounted GRP tactile paving tiles takes a fraction of the time it would to lay concrete pavers and tests have shown the composite tactile paving tiles are significantly harder wearing, up to seven times.
 Crucially, as the GRP remains permanently flexible, therefore they are not subject to freeze-thaw fracturing and spalling.